J-P-Walter/React-Project-2/README.md

-Project 2 from Bob Zirol's React Class
+Project 2 from Bob Zirol's React Class -Webpage to learn about dynamicly rendering data to the webpage.
+Can be viewed at https://jp-walter-project-2.netlify.app/

 # Getting Started with Create React App